semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 The `cache` script is used for storing files that you want to reuse among the jobs of a Semaphore 2.0 project.

-Each key is created on a per Semaphore 2.0 project basis to help you share files between jobs.

 #### Command Line Parameters

 The `cache` utility operates in two modes: *store* and *restore*.